MattiasFredriksson/pybind11_tensor/README.md

 Preferable behavior when returning TensorRef arguments to the Python side is to copy the underlying buffer rather then attempt to wrap it in a numpy array object.
 While not dissalowing to return a direct reference to the buffer unless PYBIND11_ET_STRICT is defined, the type_caster does not attempt to ensure the data sticks around once the argument is returned back to python.

+## Eigen::Quaternion

+Type caster for Eigen::Quaternion is available in pybind11_eigen_quat.h.